 For impaired waters pollutants, monitoring is required annually in the first and fourth year of permit coverage.
 If any pollutant associated with the impairment is detected, annual monitoring will continue.
-If the impaired water constituent value exceeds the New Mexico Water Quality criterion, the Pollution Prevention Team will:

-- Review the selection, design, installation, and implementation of control measures to determine if modifications are necessary to meet the effluent limits; - Implement the necessary modifications within the timeframe specified for corrective action; and - Continue annual monitoring of the constituent (as required by Part 4.2.5 of the 2021 MSGP).
+If the impaired water or benchmark constituent value exceeds the New Mexico Water Quality criterion, the Pollution Prevention Team will:

-For each monitoring event, except snowmelt monitoring, the following information is recorded and maintained through work orders, LANL database systems, and Discharge Monitoring Records:
+- Review the selection, design, installation, and implementation of control measures to determine if modifications are necessary to meet the effluent limits; - Implement the necessary modifications within the timeframe specified for corrective action; and maintained through work orders, LANL database systems, and Discharge Monitoring Reports:

-- The date, exact place, and time of sampling or measurements; - The date and duration (in hours) of the rainfall event; - Rainfall total (in inches) for that rainfall event; - The individual(s) who performed the sampling or measurements; - The date(s) analyses were performed; - The individual(s) who performed the analyses; - The analytical techniques or methods used; and
+• Continue annual monitoring of the constituent (as required by Part 4.2.5 of the 2021 MSGP); For each monitoring event, except snowmelt monitoring, the following information is recorded and

-• The results of such analyses.
+- The date, exact place, and time of sampling or measurements; - The date and duration (in hours) of the rainfall event - Rainfall total (in inches) for that rainfall event - The individual(s) who performed the sampling or measurements; - The date(s) analyses were performed - The individual(s) who performed the analyses; - The analytical techniques or methods used; and - The results of such analyses.